Samurai Deeper Kyo: Characters

 A fearsome samurai renowned for his demonic blood-red eyes.
-Wielding the legendary ōdachi, Tenro (Heavenly Wolf), forged by the master smith Muramasa, he is an icy, undefeated warrior.
-As a child, he was shunned by the Mibu clan for his crimson gaze—except by the Sendai Aka no Ou (Former Crimson King).
-After assassinating Oda Nobunaga, Kyo was imprisoned in the Mibu dungeons until Muramasa freed him and trained him in Mumyo Jinpu Ryuu.
-Now the last True Mibu, Kyo was tasked by the Sendai Aka no Ou to explore the outside world—and to stop the former king should he ever turn to evil and threaten destruction.
+Wielding the legendary ōdachi, the Tenrō (Heavenly Wolf), forged by the master swordsmith Muramasa, he is an icy, undefeated warrior.
+As a child, he was shunned by the Mibu Clan for his crimson gaze—except by the Sendai Aka no Ou (Former Crimson King).
+After assassinating Nobunaga Oda, Demon Eyes Kyo was imprisoned in the Mibu dungeons until Muramasa freed him and trained him in Mumyo Jinpu Ryuu.
+Now the last True Mibu, Demon Eyes Kyo was tasked by the Sendai Aka no Ou to explore the outside world—and to stop the former king should he ever turn to evil and threaten destruction.